ujansen/Story-Answering-Neural-Network/README.md

 The data to train the model was taken from the bAbi dataset available from facebook research at https://research.fb.com/downloads/babi/ and the model was created using a combination of TensorFlow and SKLearn, in Python.

 To facilitate user interaction, a front end was created using HTML and CSS, and the model was deployed using Flask.

+To run the program, download everything, and just run the app.py from powershell/cmd.